gabyfle/pathos/README.md

 # About

-`pathos` is an attempt to make a system for generating personalized evacuation plans during disasters
+`pathos` is an attempt to make a system for generating personalized evacuation plans during disasters.
+At its current state, pathos generate large txt files with data of the personalized evacuation plan for each one of the endangered people.

 ## How does it works